 You may also need to show a separate, additional Green Card if you will be towing a trailer or caravan.

-Anyone driving in the European Union (EU) without a Green Card after the 31st October 2019 may be breaking the law.
+If you are driving in the EU or EEA without a Green Card, you may be breaking the law.

 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.
 Authorisation can be checked on the Financial Services Register at www.fca.org.ukVisit the Financial Conduct Authority website.
 Lloyds Bank plc is a member of the Financial Services Compensation Scheme and the Financial Ombudsman Service.

 Lloyds Bank plc Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales No. 2065.